-Our Female Founders' Demo Day is a quarterly event we started in NYC in 2018 with a mission to raise awareness and visibility to an industry that has often overlooked the successful women entrepreneurs with lack of funding in this space.
-As a startup ecosystem, we believe in walking the talk and bringing more awareness to this mission by starting conversations and showcasing our top women-led startups with the lofty goal to help them raise capital.
+Our Female Founders Demo Day is a quarterly event we started in NYC in 2018 with a mission to create exciting fundraising opportunities for female entrepreneurs.
+As a startup ecosystem, we believe in walking the talk and bringing more awareness to this mission by starting conversations and showcasing our top women-led startups to help them raise capital.

 Our partners and investors who believe in supporting inclusion in technology and empowering women entrepreneurs will be attending.
-A KiwiTech event to mingle with fellow investors, founders, thought leaders, and partners who believe that it is high time to build a strong community of committed leaders to support female-founded tech disruptions, while hearing from a panel of guest speakers followed by 5-minute on-stage pitches by the female founders of KiwiTech.
+A KiwiTech event to mingle with fellow investors, founders, thought leaders, and partners who believe that it is high time to build a strong community of committed leaders to support female-founded tech disruptions and change the landscape of startups and investors for female entrepreneurs.

 Experts say that if men and women were treated equally as entrepreneurs, our global economy would receive a $5 trillion boost!
 Investing in women allows everyone to do well by doing good.